5 recommended OTC drugs

 Frequently asked

-What can I apply for quick relief of itching?
+What can I apply to itching quickly?

 Why does my skin itch in winter?